JieWang0313/Data-Science-Power-in-Improving-Investment-Returns/docs/index.md

 <p align='justify'>The two images above show that our original variables meet the conditions for PCA, allowing us to proceed confidently with the analysis. </p>

 <p align='justify'>In the PCA analysis, we found that among the 11 price, technical, and public interest indicators, there are three main components influencing the closing price: PC1, PC2, and PC3.
-By analyzing the proportion of each main component represented by the 11 indicators, we can identify the representative indicators for each principal component, as highlighted in the figure below.</p>
+By analyzing the proportion of each principal component represented by the 11 indicators, we can identify the representative indicators for each principal component, as highlighted in the figure below.</p>

 <div style="text-align: center; width: 100%;">
     <div style="display: inline-block; width: 30%; margin: 0 1%;">